7 Night Markets in Singapore That Add to the City's Glorious Nightlife

 Lit up Little India Arcade (Source)

 Like a home away from home for Indians, Little India is located in the heart of Singapore.
-This place is where you'll see a lot of Indians residing and working.
+This place is where you'll see many Indians residing and working.
 From authentic Indian restaurants, hotels, temples, and mosques to markets selling authentic Indian goods, Little India has it all.
-In Little India Arcade, you would find traditional Indian wear, herbs, Indian cuisine, Indian spices, and henna tattoo parlours.
-Little India is a perfect cross-cultural patronage that Singapore offers.
+In Little India Arcade, you would find traditional Indian wear, herbs, Indian cuisine, Indian spices, and henna tattoo parlors.
+Little India is the perfect cross-cultural patronage that Singapore offers.

 Known for: Indian Clothing, Accessories, Fabrics, Homeware, Herbs & Spices